 Mumbai city, which is also known as Bombay is the capital city of the Indian state of Maharashtra.
-Mumbai is the most populous city in India with an estimated city-proper population of 12.4 million.
-It is also known as the financial, commercial and entertainment capital of India.
+It is the most populous city in India with an estimated city-proper population of 12.4 million.
+It is also known as the financial, commercial, and entertainment capital of India.
 The country´s most important container port Jawaharlal Nehru Trust Port (JNTP) is located in Mumbai.

 If you are looking to build a business in India, Mumbai is a place you should consider with utmost importance.
 Once you have come up with a business idea and decided to start a business you will need to follow some procedures to register a company in India.

 Small, medium, and large businesses in India consider a Pvt Ltd Company as one of the most popular legal structures.
 Anyone looking to build a scalable business can choose it.
 Registering a Pvt Ltd Company requires a minimum of two members and allows for a maximum of two hundred members.

 Introduction to Pvt Ltd Company

 A Pvt Ltd Company is a type of small business entity that is held privately.
 In addition, the liability of members is limited to their shares and there can be a maximum of 200 members.
 Further, a Pvt Ltd Company cannot invite the general public for subscribing to its securities.
 Ministry of Corporate Affairs (MCA), Companies Act 2013, and Companies Incorporation Rules, 2014 govern the Pvt Ltd Company registration in India.

 The liability of shareholders is limited towards creditors, it is restricted only to the unpaid amount of shares.
 For that reason, banks/creditors can sell only the company’s assets but not the personal assets of directors and shareholders in case of default.

 As a Private Limited Company can raise funds from outside India limits the liabilities of its shareholders, and offers employee stock options to attract top talent, it is generally chosen by startups and growing businesses.